Port Denison, Western Australia

-Port Denison is a town of 3000 residents in the Mid West region of Western Australia.
+Port Denison is a town in the Mid West region of Western Australia.
 Its local government area is the Shire of Irwin and it is located 4 km southwest of Dongara on the Indian Ocean coast.

 History

 Port Denison was initially known as Irwin Port in 1866 due to its position near the mouth of the Irwin River.
 However, when it was officially named and gazetted in 1867, it was renamed in honour of Sir William Denison, a former Governor of Tasmania who in 1851 had visited Western Australia in connection with transportation of convicts.

 Economy

 Port Denison is the home port of a number of commercial fishermen that catch lobster (known as crayfish locally).